-- 1. All channels used for fast time revert to Frame Transfer readout! - If this channel setting has exposure time less than the readout time for the binning and subarray selection used, the exposure time is automatically extended to match that readout cycle (and the user is informed).
+- 1. All channels used for fast time revert to Frame Transfer readout! - 2.
+If this channel setting has exposure time less than the readout time for the binning and sub-array selection used, the exposure time is automatically extended to match that readout cycle (and the user is informed).
 In Frame Transfer mode, exposure time cannot be shorter than readout time.

-APPENDIX 2 - ACQUIRING IN SOLIS
+APPENDIX 2 - ACQUIRING IN Solis A2.1 - MAIN WINDOW

-A2.1 - STARTUP

-To start the Solis software, click the icon which should have been placed on the PC desktop.
-The Solis (i) splash screen should then appear:
+To start the Solis software, click the sicon which should have been placed on the PC desktop.
+The Solis Splash Screen should then appear, e.g.:

-The Main Window then appears:
+The Main Window then appears, e.g.: